Pack a hamper! 10 perfect picnic spots

 Lily Hill Park is an under the radar hangout with the largest picnic table in England.
 You’ll find this 56-acre area if heritage parkland and gardens just outside Bracknell and it’s like a generation game of al fresco loveliness.
 You’ll find a storytelling throne, amphitheatre, orchard, summer house, playing fields and a ‘ha-ha’.
 It’s a popular film location too, so keep your celeb-spotting radar on high alert.
 Free parking.

-Picnic pick up: There are not a huge amount of foodie options close to Lily Hill Park, but Ziggy’s has set up their mobile café in the North car park.
+Picnic pick up: Food options are a bit thin on the ground at Lily Hill Park, but Ziggy’s has a mobile café in the North car park.
 Come rain, sun or snow, these guys are serving hot drinks, breakfast butties, wraps, jacket potatoes and more.

 The Savill Garden, Windsor

 Floral fiend?
-This under-the-radar Berkshire park with its superb seasonal planting and many rare plants from around the world is an absolute belter.
+This stunning Berkshire park with its superb seasonal planting and many rare plants from around the world is an absolute belter.
 This stroll through the park passes the pretty bright flowers before moving onto the ancient woodland found in the Valley Gardens.
-Its a pretty stroll with plenty of spots to perch and admire botanical bliss.
+It’s a pretty stroll with plenty of spots to perch and admire botanical bliss.

 Dinton Pastures Country Park, Hurst